ascorbic/unpic/README.md

   for transforming images.
-This is often used to resize images on the fly, but can also be used to apply other transforms such as cropping, rotation, compression, etc. This includes dedicated image CDNs such as Imgix and Cloudinary, CMSs such as Contentful and Sanity, general CDNs such as Bunny.net that provide an image API, but also other service providers such as Shopify.
+This is often used to resize images on the fly, but can also be used to apply other transforms such as cropping, rotation, compression, etc. This includes dedicated image CDNs such as Imgix and Cloudinary, CMSs such as Contentful, Builder.io and Sanity, general CDNs such as Bunny.net that provide an image API, but also other service providers such as Shopify.
   The CMSs and other service providers often use a dedicated image CDN to provide the image API, most commonly Imgix.
 In most cases they support the